sedlan/deckchair/doc/initialization.md

     })

-As you can see, `lawnchair` gives you plenty of methods for accessing the persisted data in a very javascript closure and callback world friendly manner.
+As you can see, `deckchair` gives you plenty of methods for accessing the persisted data in a very javascript closure and callback world friendly manner.